-Since its approval in France in 1988, mifepristone has proven to be a safe, effective, and acceptable option for women that want to end an early pregnancy.
+Since its approval in France in 1988, mifepristone has proven to be a safe, effective, and acceptable option for women seeking abortion during the first several weeks of pregnancy.

-- By the time the FDA approved mifepristone for use in the U.S., more than 600,000 women in Europe had medication abortions using mifepristone (FDA, 2000). - Between 1994 and 1995, 2,121 women at Planned Parenthood and other U.S. health centers participated in clinical trials of mifepristone sponsored by the Population Council (Spitz et al., 1998). - Today, more than 2.75 million U.S. women have used Mifeprex (Danco, 2016).
-Planned Parenthood has provided approximately over 1,000,000 people with this option (PPFA, 2016). - Updated labeling for medication abortion is based on scientific evidence and recommends a lower dose of mifepristone and a higher dose of misoprostol than the original FDA-approved regimen.
-These regimens are effective for up to 70 days' gestation.
-The success rate up to 8 weeks' gestation is 98%, from 8 to 9 weeks it is 96%, and from 9 to 10 weeks it is 91-93%.
-(ACOG, 2014; Abbas et al., 2015; Cleland et al., 2013; Cleland & Smith, 2015; Fjerstad et al., 2009; Gatter et al., 2015; Middleton et al., 2005; Schaff et al., 2002; Winikoff et al., 2012). - Some women may begin bleeding after taking mifepristone, before taking misoprostol.
+- By the time the FDA approved mifepristone for use in the U.S., more than 600,000 women in Europe had medication abortions using mifepristone (FDA, 2000). - Between 1994 and 1995, 2,121 women in Planned Parenthood[®] and other U.S. health centers participated in clinical trials of mifepristone sponsored by the Population Council (Spitz et al., 1998).

+- In the ten years following FDA approval, nearly 1.4 million U.S. women have used Mifeprex (Danco, 2010).
+Planned Parenthood has provided approximately 550,700 women with this option (PPFA, 2010). - Using the FDA-approved regimen up to 49 days' gestation (measured from the first day of the last menstrual period), about 92 percent of women will complete their abortion without the need for a vacuum aspiration (ACOG, 2005; Spitz et al., 1998). - Evidence-based alternative regimens use a lower dose of mifepristone and a higher dose of misoprostol than the FDA-approved regimen.
+Some of these alternative regimens have been found to be effective for longer than 49 days' gestation.
+Planned Parenthood currently provides medication abortion up to 63 days' gestation.
+Evidencebased alternative regimens have a success rate of up to 98 percent (ACOG, 2005; Fjerstad, 2009; Middleton et al., 2005; Schaff et al., 2002). - Some women may begin bleeding after taking mifepristone, before taking misoprostol.
 For most, the bleeding and cramping begins after taking misoprostol.
 More than 50 percent of women who use mifepristone abort within four to five hours after taking the misoprostol (Newhall & Winikoff, 2000; Peyron et al., 1993).

 - An overwhelming majority of women who choose mifepristone for medication abortion are satisfied with the method.
 One study found that 97 percent of women would recommend the method to a friend.
-Additionally, 91 percent of the women reported that they would choose the mifepristone regimen again if they had to have another abortion (Hollander, 2000; Jensen et al., 2000). - Because it is a noninvasive procedure, successful abortion eliminates certain risks associated with manual vacuum aspiration and dilation and suction curettage (D&C) such as perforation or risks related to anesthesia (Aguillaume & Tyrer, 1995). - The most common side effects reported by women using mifepristone plus misoprostol for early abortion are similar to those of a spontaneous miscarriage: abdominal pain, bleeding, dizziness, fatigue, nausea, and vomiting.
-Changes in body temperature are also common (ACOG, 2014; Creinin & Aubény, 1999; Stewart et al., 2005). - In some instances, rare, but potentially serious, side effects can occur.
+Additionally, 91 percent of the women reported that they would choose the mifepristone regimen again if they had to have another abortion (Hollander, 2000; Jensen et al., 2000). - Because it is a noninvasive procedure, successful medication abortion eliminates certain risks associated with manual vacuum aspiration and dilation and suction curettage (D&C) such as perforation or risks related to anesthesia (Aguillaume & Tyrer, 1995). - The most common side effects reported by women using mifepristone plus prostaglandin for early abortion are similar to those of a spontaneous miscarriage: abdominal pain, bleeding, dizziness, fatigue, nausea, and vomiting.
+Changes in body temperature are also common (ACOG, 2005; Creinin & Aubény, 1999; Stewart et al., 2005). - In some instances, rare, but potentially serious, side effects can occur.
 These adverse events include allergic reaction, heavy bleeding, incomplete abortion, infection, and undetected ectopic pregnancy a dangerous condition that mifepristone does not cause or treat.
-In extremely rare cases, death is possible from very serious complications (ACOG 2014; Creinin & Aubény, 1999; Hausknecht, 2003). - On the basis of data currently available, it is believed that the risk of death from medication abortion through 63 days' gestation is about one per 100,000 procedures (Grimes, 2005).
+In extremely rare cases, death is possible from very serious complications (ACOG, 2001; ACOG 2005; Creinin & Aubény, 1999; Hausknecht, 2003). - On the basis of data currently available, it is believed that the risk of death from medication abortion through 63 days' gestation is about one per 100,000 procedures (Grimes, 2005).
 The risk of death with surgical abortion is thought to be about one per 1,000,000 through 63 days' gestation (Bartlett et al., 2004).
 The risk of death from miscarriage is about one per 100,000 (Saraiya et al., 1999).
 The risk of death associated with childbirth is about 10 times as high as that associated with all abortion (Christiansen & Collins, 2006).